-If these estimated effects reflect persistent differences in auctioneer abilities, then we would expect them to be fairly stable over time.
-In particular, an auctioneer who performed better in the first half of our sample (2007-2009) should also perform better in the second half of our sample (2010-2013).
-In Figure 3 we plot the fixed effects for the 49 auctioneers who were full time employees in both the first and second half of our sample period.
+both the first and second half of our sample period.
 We find a strong, positive correlation with probability of sale (t-stat = 4.91) and time fixed effects (t-stat = 7.32) between the two sample periods.
-We do not find persistence in the residual price fixed effects across the two periods (t-stat = -0.10).
-This is consistent with our other findings which suggest that the price effects we estimate are not as strong or well-identified as the effects on probability of sale and speed.
-The persistence of the probability of sale and speed effects, however, suggests that we are detecting features of the auctioneers that are stable and robust across time.
+We find a positive correlation for high bid (t-stat = 2.90) but no persistent effect for residual price, suggesting once again that the price effects are not as well identified and stable.
+The persistence of the probability of sale and speed effects, however, suggests that on these dimensions we are detecting features of the auctioneers that are stable and robust across time.